Tesla is putting ‘self-driving’ in the hands of drivers amid criticism the tech is not ready

 In essence, Tesla is aiming to compensate for its hardware limitations by supercharging its software, almost to create a virtual lidar using Tesla’s existing suite of cameras, said Eshak Mir, a former Tesla Autopilot engineer who reviewed and worked with data aimed at training Tesla’s neural network.

-“They’re trying to combine all the feeds from the cameras into one full video and label it in real time,” said Mir.
+“They’re trying to combine all the feeds from the cameras into one full video and label it in real time,” Mir said.
 “With that, you’ll be able to pick up a full sense of depth.”

 Tesla’s latest big unveiling isn’t a car or truck: It’s the battery tech that could power its future